 Specific eligibility criteria for each award can be seen below.

 All applicants must be current IPRA Members.

-The deadline to nominate is Friday, November 16, 2018.
+The deadline to nominate HAS BEEN EXTENDED to Friday, November 22, 2019.
 Late submissions will not be considered.

 Distinguished Life Member Award